-- algorithm: the algorithm to use for FOD estimation. (options are: csd,msmt_csd) - dwi: the input diffusion-weighted image - response odf: pairs of input tissue response and output ODF images
+- algorithm: the algorithm to use for FOD estimation. (options are: csd,msmt\csd) - dwi: the input diffusion-weighted image - response odf: pairs of input tissue response and output ODF images

 The spherical harmonic coefficients are stored as follows.
-First, since the signal attenuation profile is real, it has conjugate symmetry, i.e. $Y(1,-m) = Y(1,m)^$ (where denotes the complex conjugate).
+First, since the signal attenuation profile is real, it has conjugate symmetry, i.e. $Y(1,-m) = Y(1,m)^$ (where \ denotes the complex conjugate).
 Second, the diffusion profile should be antipodally symmetric (i.e. S(x) = S(-x)), implying that all odd 1 components should be zero.
 Therefore, only the even elements are computed.
 Note that the spherical harmonics equations used here differ slightly from those conventionally used, in that the $(-1)^n$ factor has been omitted.
 This should be taken into account in all subsequent calculations.
 Each volume in the output image corresponds to a different spherical harmonic component.
-Each volume will correspond to the following: volume 0: 1 = 0, m = 0; volume 1: 1 = 2, m = -2 (imaginary part of m = 2 SH); volume 2: 1 = 2, m = -1 (imaginary part of m = 1 SH); volume 3: 1 = 2, m = 0; volume 4: 1 = 2, m = 1 (real part of m = 1 SH); volume 5: 1 = 2, m = 2 (real part of m = 2 SH); etc...
+Each volume will correspond to the following: volume 0: 1 = 0, m = 0; volume 1: 1 = 2, m = -2 (imaginary part of m=2 SH); volume 2: 1 = 2, m = -1 (imaginary part of m=1 SH); volume 3: 1 = 2, m = 0; volume 4: 1 = 2, m = 1 (real part of m=1 SH); volume 5: 1 = 2, m = 2 (real part of m=2 SH); etc...

 - -grad file Provide the diffusion-weighted gradient scheme used in the acquisition in a text file.
-This should be supplied as a 4xN text file with each line is in the format [X Y Z b], where [X Y Z] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
+This should be supplied as a 4xN text file with each line is in the format [ X Y Z b ], where [ X Y Z ] describe the direction of the applied gradient, and b gives the b-value in units of s/mm^2.
 If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used. - -fslgrad bvecs bvals Provide the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format files.
-If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used. - -bvalue_scaling mode specifies whether the b-values should be scaled by the square of the corresponding DW gradient norm, as often required for multi-shell or DSI DW acquisition schemes.
+If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used. - -bvalue\scaling mode specifies whether the b-values should be scaled by the square of the corresponding DW gradient norm, as often required for multi-shell or DSI DW acquisition schemes.
 The default action can also be set in the MRtrix config file, under the BValueScaling entry.
 Valid choices are yes/no, true/false, 0/1 (default: true).

-• -shell list specify one or more diffusion-weighted gradient shells to use during processing, as a comma-separated list of the desired approximate b-values.
-Note that some commands are incompatible with multiple shells, and will throw an error if more than one b-value is provided.
+• -shells b-values specify one or more b-values to use during processing, as a comma-separated list of the desired approximate b-values (b-values are clustered to allow for small deviations).
+Note that some commands are incompatible with multiple b-values, and will report an error if more than one b-value is provided.
+WARNING: note that, even though the b=0 volumes are never referred to as shells in the literature, they still have to be explicitly included in the list of b-values as provided to the -shell option!
+Several algorithms which include the b=0 volumes in their computations may otherwise return an undesired result.